HonorHealth and TGen investigators suggest this granular analysis could lead to better treatments for pancreatic cancer patients

 Distinct cell types and subtypes were identified in the analysis, including tumor cells, endothelial cells, cancer associated fibroblasts, and immune cells, and the expression levels of various genes in the individual cell populations correlated with patient clinical outcomes.

 “Working with our partners and colleagues by utilizing the technology of singe cell sequencing, we can continue to learn more about the biology of pancreas cancer.
-These insights may potentially help us determine more treatment options for our patients,” said Erkut Borazanci, M.D., M.S., a medical oncologist and physician-investigator at HonorHealth Research and Innovation Institute, a clinical associate professor at TGen, and one of the paper’s authors.
+These insights may potentially help us determine more treatment options for our patients,” said Erkut Borazanci, M.D., M.S., a medical oncologist and physician-investigator at HonorHealth Research Institute, a clinical associate professor at TGen, and one of the paper’s authors.

 Pancreatic cancer is an aggressive disease that carries a high mortality rate.
 It is the third-leading cause of cancer death in the U.S., following lung and colorectal cancers.
 In 2020, the five-year survival rate for pancreatic cancer is only about 10%, though that represents progress from the dismal 6% rate in 2014.